Province reports three new cases of COVID-19 - ntv.ca

-The third new confirmed case is a female between 20-39 years of age.
+The third new confirmed case is a female in the Western Health region between 60-69 years of age.
 The case is related to travel within Canada.

 Contact tracing by Public Health officials is underway.
 Anyone considered a close contact has been advised to quarantine.

 There are no new recoveries and 1,011 people have recovered.
-There is one person in hospital due to COVID-19.
-There are 18 active cases of COVID-19 in the province.
+There is no one in hospital due to COVID-19.

 - Central Health – 0